Zero-knowledge proof: Zero knowledge types

 Zero-knowledge proof schemes can be constructed from various cryptographic primitives, such as hash-based cryptography, pairing-based cryptography, multi-party computation, or lattice-based cryptography.

 Applications

+Generally, zero-knowledge proofs are used within protocols to enforce honest behavior while maintaining privacy.
+Roughly, the idea is to force a user to prove, using a zero-knowledge proof, that their behavior is correct according to the protocol.

 Authentication systems

 Research in zero-knowledge proofs has been motivated by authentication systems where one party wants to prove its identity to a second party via some secret information (such as a password) but does not want the second party to learn anything about this secret.
 This is called a "zero-knowledge proof of knowledge".
 However, a password is typically too small or insufficiently random to be used in many schemes for zero-knowledge proofs of knowledge.
 A zero-knowledge password proof is a special kind of zero-knowledge proof of knowledge that addresses the limited size of passwords.

 In April 2015, the one-out-of-many proofs protocol (a Sigma protocol) was introduced.
 In August 2021, Cloudflare, an American web infrastructure and security company, decided to use the one-out-of-many proofs mechanism for private web verification using vendor hardware.